Skip to main content

 Rule 173-2-01 | AAAs: introduction and definitions.

-(A) Introduction: This chapter governs planning and service area designations and changes to designations; an intrastate funding formula; ODA's area agency on aging designations and changes to designations; area plans; monitoring and corrective actions; and withdrawal of an AAA designation.
+(A) Introduction: This chapter governs planning and service area designations and changes to designations; an intrastate funding formula; AGE's area agency on aging designations and changes to designations; area plans; monitoring and corrective actions; and withdrawal of an AAA designation.

 (B) Definitions for this chapter and Chapters 173-3 and 173-4 of the Administrative Code: